Model of cancer evolution along an oxygen gradient

-spatial oxygen gradient.
-This model is a companion to a set of laboratory experiments using
+A model of cancer cells evolving along a spatial oxygen gradient.
+This model is a companion to a set of laboratory experiments using MEMIC plates.

 If you have questions or want to know more, feel free to contact me!